-A good place to begin is to ask some of the selves in your inner village some questions about this.
-And this is something we can do when we start talking to them, maybe even for the first time: After all this is what their job is about, and this is one thing that protector inner selves (inner selves) love telling you about it is their job in the village and why and how they help you by doing it.
+A good place to begin is to ask some of the protector characters in your inner village some questions about this.
+And this is something we can do when we start talking to them, maybe even for the first time: After all this is what their job is about, and this is one thing that protector villagers love telling you about it is their job in the village and why and how they help you by doing it.

 Talking to the gatekeeper or guardian

 For example, one of the first characters you might talk with could be the one described as the "gatekeeper" or "guardian" who, in my experience is the character who often decides whether or not your village will continue with personal growth and change or whether to bring it to a rapid halt.

 But, I am getting ahead of myself.
 We need to begin at the beginning and tell you more about these wonderful characters who live and work inside you, your Inner villagers and find out how they got there, what they do and how they work.